A spatio-temporal multi-scale model for Geyer saturation point process: application to forest fire occurrences: Simulation

 \section{Simulation}

-For Gibbs point process models, simulation algorithms typically require only computation of the Papangelou conditional intensity.
-Gibbs point process models can be simulated by Markov chain Monte Carlo (MCMC) algorithms that include the birth-death algorithm (Møller and Waagepetersen, 2004) and the Metropolis-Hastings algorithm (Geyer and Møller, 1994).
-Geyer and Møller (1994) discussed that the birth-death algorithm is often preferable and may be easier to implement.
-In this section, first, we investigate the birth-death algorithm and then present a simulation study.
+The simulation algorithms of Gibbs point process models require only computation of the Papangelou conditional intensity which avoids to consider the difficult estimation of the unknown normalizing constant in the density function.
+Gibbs point process models can be simulated by using Markov chain Monte Carlo (MCMC) algorithms like the birth-death Metropolis-Hastings algorithm~\citep{moller2004} that belongs to the large class of Metropolis-Hastings algorithms~\citep{geyer1994}.
+In this section, we first present the birth-death Metropolis-Hastings algorithm and secondly we investigate the goodness of parameter estimation of the two approaches introduced before.